renuo/applications-setup-guide/setup_heroku.md

 ### Transferring Ownership of the application

 After creating a Heroku app, you have to transfer the ownership to `admin@renuo.ch`.
-This step may already be required to execute certain commands (like setting a `renuoapp.ch` subdomain) on the Heruoku CLI.
+This step may already be required to execute certain commands (like setting a `renuoapp.ch` subdomain) on the Heroku CLI.

 Transfer the ownership as follows: